ananthakrishna-hs/Mock-Portfolio/README.md

 ## Features
 - Responsive.
 - HTML and CSS validated.
 > No internet connection required as framework files exist within.
+Just open the index.html file using a browser.